Therapist Says Kathryn C. Dennis Under No Obligation To ‘Forgive And Forget’

 According to Bravo TV, therapist Dr. Liz Lasky says Kathryn is under no obligation to forgive Ashley.
 As a mother, she doesn’t have to deal with people that criticize her harshly.
 Mothers have to make decisions to surround themselves with people whose company they enjoy, and Ashley might not be one of those people.

 “Mothers feel like they need to build a thick skin to deal with critical comments,” Dr. Lasky said.
 “Does a mother have to accept an apology from a critical person?
 No!
 In fact, many relationships change when someone becomes a parent.
-People choose to put up boundaries around who they want to spend time with and who they want to listen to.”
+People choose to put up boundaries around who they want to spend time with and who they want to listen to.

+“Either choice makes sense to me,” Liz said.
+“It’s ultimately a very personal decision.”

 We’re not sure where these two ladies’ feud will go, but we have a pretty good idea.
-Kathryn seems to have made her choice regarding Ashley’s apology, and it’s unlikely we’ll see these two kiss and make up anytime soon.
+Kathryn seems to have made her choice regarding Ashley’s apology, and it’s unlikely we’ll see these two kiss and make up any time soon.